 (Saturday meetings include a continental breakfast.)

 Please contact Nancy at firstname.lastname@example.org or call her at (925) 362-8660x104 if you are planning to attend.
 You may also contact her if you would like to be placed on the meeting email list or if you have questions about this group.

 Parents with School Aged Children

-This is a great opportunity to meet with other DSCBA parents to support each other with knowledge and information necessary to meet the educational needs of our children.
-The group shares information and resources on many topics related to educating our children, from best practices to rights and advocacy.
-In addition, guest speakers from various professions help contribute expert knowledge, answer questions and provide resources to our network of parents.
+This is a great opportunity to meet with other DSCBA parents to support each other with knowledge and information needed to meet the educational needs of your children.
+Share information and resources on many topics related to educating your children, from best practices to rights and advocacy.
+In addition sometimes we host guest speakers from various professions to help contribute expert knowledge, answer questions, and provide resources to our network of parents.

 Coordinator: Laurie Hawley, Education Support Manager